Are you a chartered surveyor managing commercial property?

 Will it matter?

-The picture changes but the direction is clear – over the 10 year life of the EPC further measures are likely to be introduced to encourage efficiency and penalise poorly rated properties.
-This is already true of rented dwellings.
+As well as for sales and rental, accurate EPCs are relied upon to qualify for feed in tariff payments and also to receive financing under the Green Deal.
+The picture changes but the direction is clear – over the 10 year life of the EPC, measures will be introduced to encourage efficiency and penalise poorly rated properties.

-Take the case of a wrongly calculated EPC that rates a property F or G – after 2016 this could cause the Landlord unnecessary loss when it becomes an offence to re-let a property with these ratings.
+Take the case of a wrongly calculated EPC that rates a property E, F or G – since April 2012 this would exclude payments from the feed in tariff (potentially tens of thousands of pounds) and after 2016, poorly calculated EPCs could cause a Landlord unnecessary loss when it becomes an offence to re-let a property with an F or G rating under the Energy Act 2011.

-There’s no doubt that surveyors recommending or sourcing energy assessors will be considering quality factors on behalf of the client who could be exposed to financial costs further down the line.
+There’s no doubt that surveyors recommending or sourcing energy assessors will be considering quality factors on behalf of the client who could be exposed to financial losses further down the line.

 What makes for an accurate assessment?

 Energy assessors who rush through assessments tend to assume the least efficient options.
 This was always intended as an option only to be used if it wasn’t possible to gather other information, but became common place as fees and standards slid.
-Recent changes to minimum standards were intended to outlaw this practice but the integrity of the individual assessor is still a key factor.
+Recent changes to minimum standards were intended to outlaw this practice but its clear that the integrity of the individual assessor is key.

 Most customers would be surprised by the quantity data that should be collected within the survey.
 To avoid using the least efficient options, the desk based part of the assessment needs to calculate areas such as: